 Having moved to the country, and realising the huge challenges Agriculture faces, he set about using his skills to research all issues Concerning Farmers and Climate Change.
 He is now an Agriculture Climate Change Consultant and educator.

-Yearly over 8 years, Michael and Louisa have organized and conducted the World’s only Carbon Farming Conference and Expo, attracting 350 delegates from all states of Australia and also New Zealand.
+Michael and Louisa have organized and conducted the World’s only Carbon Farming Conference and Expo, attracting more than 350 delegates from all states of Australia, and across the world.